How to tour Europe in a Motorhome-the ULTIMATE guide

 Motorhome Insurance

 You need motorhome insurance which covers travel in Europe (and other places like Morocco if you’re planning to venture further afield).
 You also might want to get Breakdown cover which includes recovery to Home- just in case the worst happens.
-Bring your original certificate with you, not a photocopy.

 Health Insurance

-The rules for health cover for UK residents in Europe have changed after BREXIT.
-You now MUST have travel insurance.
+I now highly recommend travel insurance.
 Make sure you read the conditions carefully- many ‘cheap’ policies don’t cover you for more than a week or two at a time, so if you’re planning on going away for longer you’ll need to find an appropriate insurer.
-Ideally, get repatriation cover to the UK- just in case.

 Europe Motorhome Travel- Essential items you need to carry